BLASHCHUK-9/nginx-log-parser/README-log-pars.md

      ```

 3. **Prepare the script:**
-   - Create the script `script.sh` in your server environment.
+   - Create the script `log-pars.sh` in your server environment.
    - Make it executable:
      ```bash
-     chmod +x script.sh
+     chmod +x log-pars.sh
      ```

 4. **Prepare the log file:**